Near-One/near-plugins/examples/access-controllable-examples/README.md

-# Example of using Access Control plugin
+# Example of using the Access Control plugin

-An access control mechanism that allows you to specify which groups of users can have access to certain functions.
+An access control mechanism that allows you to specify which groups of users can access certain functions.

 ```rust
 use near_plugins::AccessControllable;